-CONTRACTOR shall encourage and assist each child in creating and updating a life book/photo album (may be a digital album) of items that relate to childhood memories.
-If the child has not taken the life book with him/her, the CONTRACTOR shall provide the child's life book either to the COUNTY Worker at the time the child departs from the CONTRACTOR's care or, when the COUNTY Worker is not present, to COUNTY within three (3) business days of the time of the child's departure.
+CONTRACTOR shall encourage and assist each child, youth or NMD in creating and updating a life book and photo album (may be a digital album) of items that relate to childhood memories.
+If the child, youth or NMD has not taken the life book with them, the CONTRACTOR shall provide the child, youth or NMD's life book either to the COUNTY Worker at the time the child, youth or NMD departs from the CONTRACTOR's care or, when the COUNTY Worker is not present, to COUNTY within three (3) business days of the time of the child, youth or NMD's departure.